Create a logs-based metric

-This self-paced lab is part of the Qwiklabs Google Cloud's Operations Suite on GKE, Quest.
-A Quest is a series of related labs that form a learning path.
-Completing this Quest earns you the badge above, to recognize your achievement.
-You can make your badge (or badges) public and link to them in your online resume or social media account.
-Enroll in a Quest and get immediate completion credit if you've taken this lab.
-See other available Qwiklabs Quests.
+This self-paced lab is part of the Google Cloud's Operations Suite on GKE quest.
+A quest is a series of related labs that form a learning path.
+Completing this quest earns you a badge to recognize your achievement.
+You can make your badge or badges public and link to them in your online resume or social media account.
+Enroll in this quest and get immediate completion credit.
+Refer to the Google Cloud Skills Boost catalog for all available quests.

 - This lab is based on this blog post on using Logging for your apps running on GKE.

 - The follow-up post on how DevOps teams can use Cloud Monitoring and Logging to find issues quickly might also be interesting to read.